 Building codes require that each stair tread attached to the stringer must be able to hold at least 300 lbs of concentrated weight.
 Our product was tested by NTA (a local testing agency).
 It takes over 3,000 lbs to do any significant damage to our stair treads — showing that they hold up to over 10x the required weight to be code compliant.

-To Learn more about Metal Stairs, Check out our Straight Stair Stringer
+To Learn more about Metal Stairs, Check out our Metal Stair Stringer